Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

 Table \ref{tab:Inckm-Inckpp-synthetic} presents the comparison results of INCKPP with INCKM on the synthetic data sets.
 From the results it is seen that the minimum of the sum of errors (min-SE) obtained by INCKPP is not bigger than the smallest sum of errors (i.e., the min-SE*) obtained by INCKM on $9$ datasets; in particular, INCKPP achieves a much smaller min-SE than the min-SE* obtained by INCKM on the four imbalanced datasets with a much smaller number of iterations.
-Figure \ref{fig:unbalance2} presents the clustering results obtained by INCKM and INCKPP on the imbalanced dataset, imbalance${}_2$.
-For all recommended stretch factors $\lambda$, INCKM fails to correctly initialize the cluster center, that is, INCKM initializes two cluster centers in one class (Class $7$) which has $20$ times as many samples as another class (Class $6$), so Class $7$ was divided into two classes, as seen in Figure \ref{fig:unbalance2}.
-However, INCKPP gets the correct clustering result, as shown in Figure \ref{fig:unbalance2}.
+Figure \ref{fig:imbalance} presents the clustering results obtained by INCKM and INCKPP on the imbalance$_2$ data set.
+For all recommended stretch factors $\lambda$, INCKM fails to correctly initialize the cluster center, that is, INCKM initializes two cluster centers in one class (Class $7$) which has $20$ times as many samples as another class (Class $6$), so Class $7$ was divided into two classes, as seen in Figure \ref{fig:imbalance}.
+However, INCKPP gets the correct clustering result.
 In fact, for the four imbalanced datasets, INCKM always gets an incorrect clustering result due to the wrong initialization of INKCM, but INCKPP gets the correct clustering result.

-In what follows, we carry out extensive experiments to compare the fast version of INCKPP (i.e., INCKPP${}_{sample}$) with KPP$_{sample}$, FKM$_{sample}$, KPP and FKM, where we always denote by $p$ the randomly sampled percentage of the datasets in the pre-search procedure and by $N$ the running times of INCKPP$_{sample}$.
+In what follows, we carry out extensive experiments to compare the fast version of INCKPP (i.e., INCKPP${}_{sample}$) with KPP$_{sample}$, FKM$_{sample}$, KPP and FKM on synthetic datasets, where we always denote by $p$ the randomly sampled percentage of the datasets in the pre-search procedure and by $N$ the running times of INCKPP$_{sample}$.